18F/18f.gsa.gov/_posts/2019-02-07-the-cloud-is-not-a-virtue.md

 - afeld
 - laura-gerhardt
 tags:
-- cloud
 - lessons learned
+- best practices
 excerpt: "Federal agencies, like every other industry, are moving to cloud computing for their infrastructure.
 The economies of scale lead to a number of benefits, but unfortunately, having a server launched in the cloud does not magically make infrastructure better.
 Government should leverage cloud wisely to yield benefits"
 ---

 Federal agencies, [like every other industry](https://www.forbes.com/sites/louiscolumbus/2017/04/23/2017-state-of-cloud-adoption-and-security/#564bd0841848), are moving to cloud computing for their infrastructure.
 The economies of scale lead to a number of benefits, but unfortunately, having a server launched in the cloud does not magically make infrastructure better.
 Government should leverage cloud wisely to yield benefits; **lift and shift strategies miss valuable opportunities for modernization.** What should we focus on instead?